How to get a Florida business license: costs and steps

 - Drawbacks: More paperwork and filing requirements

 Here's more info from the IRS on business structures.
-Talk to a business attorney or tax advisor, such as a certified public accountant, for advice on the structure that fits your long-term goals.
+Talk to a business attorney or tax advisor for advice on which structure fits your long-term goals.

 Once you choose a structure, register your business with the Florida Department of State through the Division of Corporations Sunbiz portal.